Skip to main content

 • Then another 7 days later.
 It’s a last resort to close the loop

-• Just to make sure, we’re also doubling-down with a message on LinkedIn
+• Just to make sure, we’re also doubling down with a message on LinkedIn

 About ⅔ of people book a 1:1 meeting.
-Great success !
+Great success!

 It’s up to you now!

-• Match it with you CRM data
+• Match it with your CRM data

 Did this answer your question?